 - Purchase a grave marker or headstone with a photo and/or personalized message about your dog.

-- Make a shadow box of your dog’s favorite things.
+- Make a shadow box filled with your dog’s favorite things.

-- Put your dog’s photo in a memorial photo frame.
+- Put your dog’s photo in a pet memorial photo frame.

-- Fill a dog memorial keepsake box with mementos and personalized dog items.
+- Fill a pet memorial keepsake box with mementos and personalized dog items.

-- Place one or more dog memorial stones in your garden, a pathway, or near your dog’s favorite places in the backyard.
+- Place one or more pet memorial stones in your garden, a pathway, or near your dog’s favorite places in the backyard.

 - Spin your dog’s fur into something meaningful, fun, and long-lasting.